|

 to be a child prodigy, which gets tough when

-you get to be an adult and you can't trade on being cute any more.
+you get to be an adult and you can't just be cute anymore!

 Later I went